Nightfall’s Radar Simplifies Secrets Detection with New Features

 Organization-wide collaboration and controls

 You can now also set up a Radar organization to collaborate on scan results across your team.
 Export easily to CSV or via our REST API, and customize your notification preferences to meet your needs.
 We’re excited about the future of DLP on GitHub and are looking forward to bringing you updates about the Nightfall DLP platform.
-To learn more about Radar, read our documentation and sign up for Radar here.
+To learn more about Radar, read our documentation.